Open-EO/openeo.org/news/2020-09-02-openeo-user-workshop.md

 **Needed preparation:** Manuals for installing the various client APIs, recommended for testing openEO in guided sessions, can be found in the *User Documentation* under *[Getting Started](/documentation/1.0/getting-started.md)*.

+**User questionnaire:** Please help us also by spending some minutes for this [user questionnaire](https://ec.europa.eu/eusurvey/runner/OpenEOFinalUserWorkshop).

 **Access details**: Please click the session topics below to connect to the corresponding sessions in Microsoft Teams.

 **Agenda:**